Observe Yom HaShoah with the Jewish Federation in 2022:

-This year was especially difficult for Holocaust survivors as they aged and dealt with isolation during the pandemic.
-Bringing together our community for this annual memorial is more important than ever.
+This past year was especially difficult for Holocaust survivors as they aged and dealt with isolation during the pandemic.
+Bringing together our community for this annual memorial was more important than ever.

 ARCHIVE OF OUR 2020 EVENT